-The current interest rate environment in select markets, primarily the U.S., continues to negatively affect the Company's earnings.
-The Company's average investment yield, excluding spread related business, continues to be below 5.00%, with only slight movement since 2012.
-In addition, the Company's insurance liabilities, in particular its annuity products, are sensitive to changing market factors.
-However, results of operations in 2014 and 2013 reflect favorable changes in the value of embedded derivatives as credit spreads in the U.S. markets continue to tighten.
-Gross unrealized gains on fixed maturity and equity securities available-for-sale increased substantially in 2014, while gross unrealized losses decreased, reflecting the low interest rate environment and tightening credit spreads.
-Gross unrealized gains on fixed maturity and equity securities available-for-sale were \$2,516.6 million and \$1,524.3 million at December 31, 2014 and 2013, respectively.
-Gross unrealized losses totaled \$134.9 million and \$324.6 million at December 31, 2014 and 2013, respectively.
+The current interest rate environment in select markets, primarily the U.S. and Canada, continues to negatively affect the Company's earnings.
+The Company's average investment yield, excluding spread related business, continues to be below 5.00%.
+The average investment yield, excluding spread business, for 2015 was at 4.82%, unchanged from 2014.
+However, the 2015 investment yield was negatively affected by a lower interest rate environment offset by the cumulative effect of investment income related to a funds withheld transaction executed in the fourth quarter of 2015 retroactive to the beginning of the year.
+The Company's insurance liabilities, in particular its annuity products, are sensitive to changing market factors.
+Gross unrealized gains on fixed maturity and equity securities available-for-sale were \$1,947.0 million and \$2,516.6 million at December 31, 2015 and 2014, respectively.
+Gross unrealized losses totaled \$627.5 million and \$134.9 million at December 31, 2015 and 2014, respectively.

 The Company continues to be in a position to hold any investment security showing an unrealized loss until recovery, provided it remains comfortable with the credit of the issuer.
-As indicated above, gross unrealized gains on investment securities of \$2,516.6 million remain well in excess of gross unrealized losses of \$134.9 million as of December 31, 2014.
+As indicated above, gross unrealized gains on investment securities of \$1,947.0 million remain well in excess of gross unrealized losses of \$627.5 million as of December 31, 2015.
 Historically low interest rates continued to put pressure on the Company's investment yield.
 The Company does not rely on short-term funding or commercial paper and to date it has experienced no liquidity pressure, nor does it anticipate such pressure in the foreseeable future.